open-rmf/rmf-cloud-tools/README.md

 ## Feedback
 We are always looking for ways to improve.
 Do place an issue whenever you find a bug or think of better solutions, so we can improve this document together.

+## Glossary
+[Here](/Glossary.md) we compile a list of terms which might need explanation for those new to ROS2 / RMF / this repository.
+Do suggest adding more terms here where useful.